wp-plugins/projectmanager/readme.txt

 to display the datasets as a gallery, with a picture if one is supplied. $cols is the number of columns. $group is same as above.

+Search by category names with comma separated list.

 == Installation ==